Tampa Out-of-State DUI Lawyer

 Q: How Much Does a DUI Lawyer Cost in Florida?

-A: The rates for a DUI attorney will vary, and a case’s cost will depend on its complexity/severity, if it goes to trial, the lawyer’s success record, etc. Some DUI lawyers charge an hourly rate, while some request a flat fee payment with a potential retainer fee.
+A: The rates for a DUI attorney will vary, and a case’s cost will depend on its complexity/severity, if it goes to trial, the lawyer’s success record, etc. Some Tampa DUI lawyers charge an hourly rate, while some request a flat fee payment with a potential retainer fee.

 Attorneys with a successful record of handling DUI cases may charge more for their services.
-Complicated cases, such as an accident that injured someone in Tampa, will likely cost more since there’s more work and time required.
+Complicated cases, such as an accident that injured someone in Tampa, Florida, will likely cost more since there’s more work and time required.

 Q: What Are the Penalties for a DUI Conviction in FL?